dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 All fields are optional and have defaults specified, and so an empty object "{}" will indicate that he defaults for all fields should be used.
 Any empty string ("") is treated the same as an empty object ("{}).

-## Fields Specified by this Library
+## Fields Specified by this library

 The following fields are used by the seeded-crypto C++ library.